⏲️ 7 min 🗣️ Listen to the article

 So do you…

-I’ve been on the path of learning continuously in many ways.
-Experiencing the value of exploring (un)familiar projects.
-I became aware of the connections between the various skills that I have developed.
+I have been on a path of continuous learning in many ways, and I have discovered the value of exploring projects as suggested in this article.
+I became aware of the interactions between my different skills that I developed through three ideas:

 “Researcher and digital explorer Rotana Ty, for example, in reflecting on his own experiences living on the specialist–generalist continuum and adapting to contextual shifts, makes reference to the disc-jockey concept favoured by Sanders and Sloly.
 A DJ, particularly in the era that followed the emergence of hip hop in the late 1970s, constantly borrows from, samples and remixes existing music to create something new.
 They do in music what the modernist authors of the 1920s were doing in literature; stealing like artists, as Austin Kleon phrases it.(…)